 The negotiation

-The file came with a twist: the sale was conducted by sealed bid, organised by a court-appointed administrator.
+The file came with a twist: the sale was conducted by sealed bid, run by a court-appointed administrator.
 The starting price was set at 510,000 euros.
 Each buyer submits an offer in a sealed envelope.
 No negotiation, no counter-offer, no second chance.
 The highest envelope wins.

 What this mission illustrates